mapbox/maki/README.md

 [![Build Status](https://travis-ci.org/nationalparkservice/npmaki.png)](https://travis-ci.org/nationalparkservice/npmaki)

-NPMaki is a forked version of Maki - a point of interest icon set made especially for use with Mapbox maps.
+NPMaki is a forked version of Maki - a point of interest icon set designed and maintained by [Mapbox](https://www.mapbox.com].
+NPMaki, however, uses an optimized version of the National Park Service's [symbolset](http://www.nps.gov/hfc/carto/map-symbols.cfm) in place of Mapbox's symbols.

-The following docs are taken directly from the Maki readme.

 ## src

-Maki's source [SVG][] files are in the `src` subdirectory.
+NPMaki's source [SVG][] files are in the `src` subdirectory.
 To create pixel-perfect icons at different sizes, each icon is designed 3 times for 12, 18, and 24 pixels wide/tall.

-Maki is designed using [Inkscape][].
-For information on contributing to Maki see CONTRIBUTING.md.

 ## renders

 PNG renders of all of the SVGs are in the `renders` directory.
 High-resolution (aka Retina) versions of each icon are present as well, named using the common `@2x` convention.

-## ArcGIS

-Style files for ArcGIS 10.1+ are in the `ArcGIS` subdirectory and are maintained by @williamscraigm.
-Both Desktop (.style) and Server (.ServerStyle) versions are provided.
-Standard and high-resolution versions of the PNG renders are included in the style.
-Additionally, the original SVGs have been converted to EMFs and import as vector EMF based markers.
-These EMF markers were then further converted to Representation markers.
-The utility used to create these styles can be found at: https://github.com/williamscraigm/makiArcGISStyle

 ## render.sh

-You can use the SVGs and PNGs in this repository as they are without building anything, however a render script is included to assist designers/developers who want to modify or create Maki icons.
-It will render SVGs to PNGs at 100% and 200% resolution, create sprites used for the Maki website, and generate corresponding CSS styles for the sprites.
+You can use the SVGs and PNGs in this repository as they are without building anything, however a render script is included to assist designers/developers who want to modify or create NPMaki icons.
+It will render SVGs to PNGs at 100% and 200% resolution, create sprites used by [NPMap.js](https://github.com/nationalparkservice/npmap.js), [NPMap Builder](https://github.com/nationalparkservice/npmap-builder], and the [Places Editor](https://github.com/nationalparkservice/places-editor) and generate corresponding CSS styles for the sprites.

-The script requires [Bash][], [Inkscape][], and [ImageMagick][] to function correctly.
-Each icon must have an appropriate entry in `www/maki.json` to be rendered correctly.
+The script requires [Bash][http://www.gnu.org/software/bash/bash.html], [Inkscape][http://inkscape.org], and [ImageMagick][http://www.imagemagick.org/] to function correctly.
+Each icon must have an appropriate entry in `www/npmaki.json` to be rendered correctly.

 [SVG]: http://en.wikipedia.org/wiki/Scalable_Vector_Graphics
 [Inkscape]: http://inkscape.org
 [Bash]: http://www.gnu.org/software/bash/bash.html
 [ImageMagick]: http://www.imagemagick.org/

+You can run the script like this:

+    cd npmaki
+    bash render.sh

 ## Versioning

-Maki uses a semantic versioning scheme.
+NPMaki uses a semantic versioning scheme.

 * 0.0.z: bugfixes, modifications
 * 0.y.0: icons added